matt-curtis/MochaJSDelegate/README.md

 What is it?
 -----------

 `MochaJSDelegate` is a way for scripts written in CocoaScript ([Mocha](https://github.com/logancollins/Mocha)) to create delegates for use with native AppKit/UIKit classes.
+This was originally written for use in Sketch 3+.

 How do I use it?
 ----------------